fff-rs/juice/README.md

 # Collenchyma • [![Join the chat at https://gitter.im/autumnai/collenchyma](https://img.shields.io/badge/gitter-join%20chat-brightgreen.svg)](https://gitter.im/autumnai/collenchyma?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](https://travis-ci.org/autumnai/collenchyma.svg?branch=master)](https://travis-ci.org/autumnai/collenchyma) [![Coverage Status](https://coveralls.io/repos/autumnai/collenchyma/badge.svg?branch=master&service=github)](https://coveralls.io/github/autumnai/collenchyma?branch=master) [![Crates.io](http://meritbadge.herokuapp.com/collenchyma)](https://crates.io/crates/collenchyma) [![License](https://img.shields.io/crates/l/collenchyma.svg)](LICENSE)

-Collenchyma provides a common Rust interface to run operations on any Cuda or OpenCL supported device, making deployment of high-performance code as easy and platform-agnostic as common code.
+Collenchyma provides a common Rust interface to run operations on potentially Cuda or OpenCL supported machines, making deployment of high-performance code as easy and platform-agnostic as common code.

 Collenchyma's abstracts over the different computation languages (Native, OpenCL, Cuda) and let's you run highly-performant code, thanks to easy parallelization, on servers, desktops or mobiles without the need to adapt your code for the machine you deploy to.
-Collenchyma does not require OpenCL or Cuda on the machine and automatically falls back to the native host CPU, making your application highly flexible.
+Collenchyma does not require OpenCL or Cuda on the machine and automatically falls back to the native host CPU, making your application highly flexible and fast to build.

 * __Parallelizing Performance__<br/>
+The biggest benefit to using special purpose devices for computations, such as GPUs, is the ability to greater parallelize operations.
+Collenchyma makes it easy to parallelize computation on your machine, using all the available cores.
-Using the full potential of the hardware results in significantly better performance for many computation intensive applications.
-With Collenchyma you parallelize your computations across all the cores of your handware, instead of just the one on your CPU.
-Collenchyma also provides optimized operations for the most popular computations such as BLAS, that you can use right away.
+Collenchyma also provides optimized operations for the most popular operations, such as BLAS, that you can use right away to speed up your application.

 * __Easily Extensible__<br/>
-Making your application support custom operations and logic for GPU execution is easy.
-No need to care about framework specifications, memory management or other overhead.
-Extending the backend with your own operations is a straight-forward process - define the kernel code and mount it on the backend.
+Writing custom operations for GPU execution becomes easier with Collenchyma, as it already takes care of Framework peculiarities, memory management and other overhead.
+Therefore extending the Backend becomes a straight-forward process of defining the kernels and mounting them on the Backend.

 * __Butter-smooth Builds__<br/>
-Unlike [Arrayfire][arrayfire], Collenchyma does not add significantly to the build time of your application, as it does not require the installation of various frameworks and libraries.
-It will rather check at run-time if these frameworks can be used and gracefully fall back to the standard, native host CPU if they are not.
+A Collenchyma does not require the installation of various frameworks and libraries, it will not add significantly to the build time of your application.
+Collenchyma checks at run-time if these frameworks can be used and gracefully falls back to the standard, native host CPU if they are not.
 No long and painful build procedures for you or your users.

 Collenchyma was started at [Autumn][autumn] to support the Machine Intelligence Framework [Leaf][leaf] with backend-agnostic, state-of-the-art performance.